wezm/wezm.net/content/technical/2017/12/a-killer-linux-gui-for-neovim-neovimgtk.md

 does have a few.
 Like VimR, it's a native application (no Electron, etc.).
 It's developed in [Rust], and as the name implies uses the GTK toolkit to feel right at home on a [GNOME] desktop.
 NeovimGtk is not limited to Linux though.
-The project explicitly supports Windows as well and should build anywhere where Rust and GTK are available.
+The project explicitly supports Windows as well, and should build anywhere where Rust and GTK are available.
+I was able to build it successfully on OpenBSD.

 I am a huge fan of the [PragmataPro] font, and one of NeovimGtk's killer features for me is support for font [ligatures].
 This means it renders text